Chocolate Covered Peanut Butter (1 Piece)

 Stay Hydrated

-Engage in light physical activity, like a short walk, after eating to help your body use up the sugar more efficiently.
+Engage in light physical activity, such as a brisk walk, shortly after eating to help your body use the glucose more efficiently.

 Mindful Eating